Dorking CBT

 Anxiety Disorders

-It's perfectly human to feel concerned about life's journey and life events.
-An exam; a presentation; a career move, a relationship etc. When concern turns to excessive and persistent worry, then it can start to dominate our lives and our decisions.
-'What if?', can become a limited question.
-Persistent, unresolved worry about life, health or social situations can feel coverwhelming.
+It's perfectly human to feel concerned about life's journey and life events, such as an exam, a presentation, a career move, or a relationship.
+However, when concern escalates into excessive and persistent worry, it can start to dominate our lives and decisions.
+Questions like 'What if?' can limit our perspective.
+Persistent, unresolved w

 Anxiety Disorders